 Hopefully this helped you to determine if your cat is in heat.
 As always, if you’re unsure then we’d recommend you see your vet.

-If you have another question about mating, breeding or any other questions about cats then we’d like to help – sign up to our newsletter below.
+If you have another question about mating, your cat’s health, or other facts about your feline friend then we’d like to help – sign up to our newsletter below.